 מהדורות אחרות - הצג הכל

-agreeable ancient appear arms beautiful believe body built called church common court covered dear dress duke emperor extremely eyes face fall famous figure forced formerly four French give given greatest half hands head honour hundred Italy kind king ladies lake least letter lies live look magnificent manner marble mentioned miles mountains natural never night observed occasion palace particular passed perhaps piece pillars pleased pleasure present prince probably reason received represented rest rich rising river rocks Roman Rome round ruins runs seen shew side situation sort speak stands statues stone suppose taken tell thing thought thousand took town travellers true Turkish Turks turn vast whole write young
+agreeable ancient appear arms beautiful believe body built called church common court covered dear designed dress duke emperor extremely eyes face fall famous figure forced formerly four French give given greatest half hands head honour hundred Italy kind king ladies lake least letter lies live look magnificent manner marble mentioned miles mountains natural never night observed occasion palace particular passed perhaps piece pillars pleased pleasure present prince probably reason received represented rest rich rising river rocks Roman Rome round ruins seen shew side situation sort speak stands statues stone suppose taken tell thing thought thousand took town travellers true Turkish Turks turn vast whole wonder write young

 עמוד 305 - The small-pox, so fatal and so general amongst us, is here entirely harmless, by the invention of ingrafting, which is the term they give it.
 There is a set of old women who make it their business to perform the operation every autumn, in the month of September, when the great heat is abated.